 For more detailed information on travel conditions in the southern part of Big Sur, check updates provided by Visit SLO CAL, the San Luis Obispo County Visitors Bureau.

-The classic drive through Big Sur, along twisting Highway 1, offers plenty of pullovers at places like seen-it-in-a-million-car-commercials Bixby Bridge.
+The classic drive through Big Sur, along twisting Highway 1, offers plenty of pullovers, at places like seen-it-in-a-million-car-commercials Bixby Bridge.
 Stop at parks along the coastline and look up to see endangered California condors, North America’s largest birds, or look down to scan the swells for migrating whales or sea otters floating among dense beds of kelp, California’s signature seaweed.
-Campgrounds abound, like Big Sur Campground, Fernwood Resort, Riverside Campground and Pfeiffer Big Sur State Park. as do rustic cabins at Deetjen’s and other (sometimes funky) resorts.
-The region’s beauty also makes it a magnet for exclusive, splurge-worthy hotels like the cliff-hugging Post Ranch Inn, or luxurious Ventana Inn and Spa.
+Campgrounds abound, like Big Sur Campground, Fernwood Resort, Riverside Campground, and Pfeiffer Big Sur State Park.
+The region’s beauty also makes it a magnet for splurge-worthy hotels like the cliff-hugging Post Ranch Inn, or the luxurious VENTANA BIG SUR.

 In the meantime, though, you can still experience much of this special area of California’s Central Coast from both the north and the south—check out our tips on how to navigate Highway 1’s closures.
 The detours happily offer their own delights—like the National Steinbeck Center in Salinas and the rolling, vineyard-covered hills of Paso Robles.
 Read on to explore your own version of the magical Big Sur.